Turkish Riviera Blue Cruise Itinerary

 Day 7: Cennet Island, Marmaris

 Cennet Island is actually Nimara Peninsula.
 It is located just across from Marmaris Bay and completely covered in pine forest.
 The trekking experience here is a must for nature lovers.
 It’s a lovely place for a swim and a snack.
 Try an Efes beer with a traditional meze (snack platter) at a beachfront café.
-The gulet shipyard is an interesting place to see how these vessels are built.
+The gulet shipyard is also an interesting place to see how these vessels are built.

 Turkey’s yachting capital is nestled in the corner of an attractive, sheltered bay.
 From the Marmaris Yacht Marina you’re just steps from the lively port city.
 The seafront promenade hosts miles of hotels, shops and restaurants.
 The bazaar is a tangle of treasures, trinkets and local fare.

 Get your party on with R&B, rock and alternative music until 4:00am.
 The resort hotels have traditional shows where the dervishes will whirl.
-Or simply stroll along the promenade, pause to sip a Raki, and savor the passing parade.
+Or simply stroll along the promenade, pause to sip a Raki, and then savor the passing parade.

 Sadly, in a 7-day itinerary, you reach little of the vast length of coastal Turkey.
 Options might include the Greek islands of Rhodes and Kos.
-You can embark in Fethiye or Antalya.
+You can also embark in Fethiye or Antalya.
 Cruising from Istanbul to Bodrum is an adventure.
 Journey through the Sea of Marmara, the Aeolian coast and the Ionic coast.
 Whatever your vision, Select Yachts works with you to realize your dream vacation.

 Additional Resources: Turkey: The Exotic Riviera